AlexDs20/AcceleratedCpp/projects/10-Managing-memory/README.md

 ## 3 Kinds of memory management
 ### Automatic memory allocation
-Variables only defined to the current "context".
+Variables only defined to the current scope.

 Memory gets freed when exiting.